-It’s even approved by the FDA…including ultrasound healing for issues like tendonitis, kidney stone removal, glaucoma relief, or speeding the healing process for broken bones.
+It’s even approved by the FDA…including ultrasound healing for issues like tendonitis, kidney stone removal, glaucoma relief, or clearing plaque from a heart patient’s arteries.

 Outside of conventional medicine, there’s also the increasing use of vibration to stimulate the vagus nerve.
 This has been shown to help people with conditions including epilepsy and treatment-resistant depression.

 Then there’s the stimulation of the vagus nerve with self-created sounds, like using your voice for humming or chanting, which are a key part of what I now teach.

 Research on vocal humming and chanting shows significant benefits for thwarting depression, anxiety, and irritability; as well as lowering blood pressure and having a positive effect on heart rate variability.

 In a 2016 study published in the Journal of Clinical and Diagnostic Research, researchers conducted a study to gauge whether producing self-generated sounds would affect participants resting cardiovascular parameters, including blood pressure and heart rate.

 Sixty healthy adolescents were divided into two groups.

 One group was led through a slow, active sound healing exercise.
 (I’ll walk you through the details of this exercise in just a moment.)